PebcakId10t/RBackupPs/README.md

 `$HOME/.config/rbackup/` directory.

 - `-Mode` - Backup mode to run in.
 One of: "push" (the default), "pull", or "any".
-Affects which jobs are selected to run and in which direction (only for jobs where `"mode"` includes both "push" and "pull", eg. `["push", "pull"]`).

-A word on **mode**s:
-> Each job in a config may specify a `"mode"` that it is said to operate in.
-Jobs that do not specify a mode are considered "push" mode by default and will run if the script's `-Mode` parameter is set to `push` or `any`.
-Backups are normally an act of copying/syncing a source to a destination.
-This is what I'm referring to as `push`ing.

-> Jobs where `"mode"` is set to the string value `"pull"` will be run when the script's `-Mode` parameter is set to either `pull` or `any`.
-Think of these as backup restoration jobs.
+Affects which jobs are selected to run.
+If set to `any`, all jobs of either mode will be run, in the order they appear in the config.

 - `-LocalBackupRoot` - Only for local backups, the root of the local backup.
 Overrides `"root"` defined in the config file if set.
 Use this for backing up